"Wild Oak is Wild Oak. If you have any questions, don't come."

 https://www.youtube.com/watch?v=mJk1JyuwsOE&feature=youtu.be

 Pictured: Rob Tidwell.
-From Feb 2018, "TWOT was a weekend of unsung heroes and heroines, lessons learned (and relearned), mistakes, burpees, friendship, wacky weather patterns, ego, humility, quiet confidence, quitting, A&W Root Beer, mountain sunrises and ultimately a yummy jar of blueberry jam."
+In Feb 2018, Rob wrote, "TWOT was a weekend of unsung heroes and heroines, lessons learned (and relearned), mistakes, burpees, friendship, wacky weather patterns, ego, humility, quiet confidence, quitting, A&W Root Beer, mountain sunrises and ultimately a yummy jar of blueberry jam."

 Race updates available by following the @TWOT 100 Twitter feed, the @TWOT 200 Twitter feed and @twot100 Instagram page.